-Renminbi ("RMB") is not a freely convertible currency in Mainland China and the remittance of funds out of Mainland China is subject to the exchange restriction imposed by the PRC government.
+Renminbi ("RMB") is not a freely convertible currency in Chinese Mainland and the remittance of funds out of Chinese Mainland is subject to the exchange restriction imposed by the PRC government.
 Companies incorporated in the ROC are subject to certain controls in the remittance of funds out of the ROC up to a certain limit for each calendar year.
-At the end of the reporting period, the cash and cash equivalents which were subject to exchange and/or remittance restrictions in Mainland China or the ROC amounted to approximately HK\$397,824,000 (2021: HK\$282,548,000).
+Vietnamese Dong is not a freely convertible currency in Vietnam under the Law on Foreign Investment in Vietnam.
+At the end of the reporting period, the cash and cash equivalents which were subject to exchange and/or remittance restrictions in Chinese Mainland, the ROC or Vietnam amounted to approximately HK\$495,596,000 (2022: HK\$402,897,000).